Can I get paid for caretaker services already provided to my mother?

-At some point it becomes clear that mom is getting worse and professional help is necessary.
-Eventually moving mom into a nursing home may be the best (or only) option.
-If they have not yet consulted with an elder law attorney, the cost of the nursing home hits the family like a ton of bricks:
+At some point, it becomes clear that mom is getting worse and professional help is necessary.
+Eventually, moving mom into a nursing home may be the best (or only) option.
+If they have not yet consulted with an elder law attorney, the cost of the nursing facility hits the family like a ton of bricks:

-In Florida, the average cost of a nursing home is around $8,600.00 per month!
+In Florida, the average cost of a nursing home, as of 2024, is around $10,500 per month!
 The family realizes that Medicare does not pay a dime towards nursing home care after 100 days, and someone tells them that they ought to look into applying for Medicaid.

-Initially, this is exciting because, “I’ve been taking care of mom for a few years now…I should just get paid for all that caregiving and caretaker work!”
+Initially, this is exciting because “I’ve been taking care of mom for a few years now…I should just get paid for all that caregiving and caretaker work!”

 Personal Services Contract | Caregiver Agreement